chrisestevez/chrisestevez.github.io/index.md

 ### 1. Are there any changes in price listings from month to month in the Airbnb Seattle prices?

 Given the calendar listings, there appears to be price variation within the months.
-Prices in January are the lowest, and July is when the listing price is at the highest.
+Prices in January are the lowest, and July is when the listing price is at the highest. img price range

 ### 2. Are there price differences in the types of properties?

 Property prices range from $10 to $1,650, with the median at $109.
-Properties categorized as shared roo private rooms have the lowest prices.
+Properties categorized as shared room private rooms have the lowest prices.
 The most popular rental is the entire home/apt.

 ### 3. What neighborhood accounts for the most listings?